Tethered vs Untethered EV Chargers in the UK: 2026 Guide

 | More adaptable over time | Slightly less convenient for daily use |

 Upfront cost differences between tethered and untethered chargers are usually modest.
 Tethered chargers often appear cheaper initially because the cable is included, while untethered chargers may require a separate cable purchase.
-Over time, maintenance and replacement costs can affect overall value.
+Over time, however, maintenance and replacement costs can affect overall value.
 A damaged tethered cable may require professional repair or partial unit replacement.
 With an untethered charger, replacing a worn or damaged cable is usually straightforward and inexpensive.
-Installation costs are generally similar for both types, as the electrical work involved does not change based on cable design.
+Installation costs are generally similar for both types, because the electrical work involved does not change based on cable design.
 For a full overview of EV charger options, brands and costs, see our dedicated service page.

 Which Type of EV Charger Should You Choose?